BillTheBest/m2x-groovy/README.md

 1. The examples were developed with [IntelliJ IDEA](http://www.jetbrains.com/idea/), a full-featured Java/Groovy IDE.
 If you also use IntelliJ IDEA, you can launch the scripts right in the IDE.
 The steps for running those scripts in IntelliJ IDEA are listed below.

-2. If you use other editors, you can run the examples in your command-line environment.
-The steps in this case are also listed below.
+2. If you use another editor, you can run the examples in your command-line environment using the steps listed below.

 In addition, [Maven](http://maven.apache.org/) must be installed.
 Maven is a Java project and dependency management tool.
 While Groovy scripts can run outside of the Maven environment, the M2X Java client library is organized using Maven.
 We will use Maven to fetch dependencies for the Groovy scripts.
 To install Maven, please refer to the official [Maven documentation](http://maven.apache.org/download.cgi#Installation).